elephantscale/spring-cloud-labs/14-set-up-a-ci-pipeline-with-jenkins-for-automated-testing-and-deployment-of-microservices/14-lab.md

 ## **Conclusion**
 You have:
 - Installed Jenkins on **Windows**
-- Pushed both microservices to GitHub (simple Git or optional GitHub CLI)
+- Pushed both microservices to GitHub (simple Git or optional GitHub CLI via IntelliJ Terminal)
 - Created Freestyle and Pipeline jobs
 - Automated builds and optional deployment hooks